mrdominguez/cloudera-manager-cli/README.md

 	 -deleteHost : Delete the host from Cloudera Manager -setRackId : Update the rack ID of the host -addToCluster : Add the host to a cluster
 	 -addRole : Create new roles.
-Comma-separated list of role types.
-Argument: -serviceName (requires also -clusterName for API v10 or lower)
-	 -hAction : Host action
+Comma-separated list of role types (args: -serviceName, [-clusterName] /for API v10 or lower/) -hAction : Host action
 	            (decommission|recommission) Decommission/recommission the host
 	            (startRoles) Start all the roles on the host